azra-mind/be-azramind/README.md

 - `user.py` contains the api resources that pair with the `user model`
 - `score.py` contains the api resources that pair with the `score model`

-## HOW I APPROACHED BUILDING THIS GAME:
+## How I approached building the game:

 I built this game in Python because it is my absolute favorite language to code in out of the ones I've tried thus far (Ruby, Javascript, Python).
 In addition, I really enjoy building APIs and thought this would be a great way for me to learn how to do so using Python.